Vpowgh/VVMachine/README.md

 https://rgi8eq.am.files.1drv.com/y4m4F4ZmC62eo5D7XNl3vKEsDpFuwS9O78LR9nOkmlFaDzKt39D5GoY-M6dDD4nVm8405IEX024SmdVOhNfDIZlQFA-QakLAuknKXrBe-CF2fF1AWv0qbZkmLzz7RQ1xoAK-hl_ACPDHJ4x0Zus-G3vySQQCy6_aceB-jovlZiuG9r-nkrCZx3L2hNub5ypQVu6oQ13GGI57swRPT7rps5QDA)
 ![alt text](https://sqjfeq.am.files.1drv.com/y4mHsuuUko7DCnRtbX4T5V-kn49ls4mEFEbUH4YfCY1uIikNDpfdIfwT-qLEbLLpSG2Ackw8FPoSvazkOZV7dcdGgXoUQkZzB4XP1iKOgi1-eimpAuOhDI_X67u5zTn8BGQXg_gyfZX_r8LTq5gyv17c_Y6yFUDBeSNoTX7pBRNZPhoOErJEuVwNgJz76FtEEqqoDmhkNLNu7siZVD5jvqALw)

-Currently the plugin does not support standard services which means usage with third party applications and Vera scenes might be limited.
-Automations can be created for example with Reactor plugin which is able to read all variables and set all actions.
+The plugin itself does not support standard device services e.g. temperature or humidity or others.
+If this functionality is needed it can be achieved by using another plugin, for example https://github.com/toggledbits/VirtualSensor which can be used to create wanted sensor types and setup to pull data from VVMachine plugin.

+The plugin provides basic events (like temperature goes below or above) to be used in Vera scenes and notifications.
+If more complex automation is needed it can be again achieved by using another plugin, for example https://github.com/toggledbits/Reactor which provides great selection of rules for any task.

 # Links
 [Vallox ventilation units](https://www.vallox.com/en/products/vallox_ventilation_units.html)